dagraham/etm-dgraham/README.md

         # locale: A two character locale abbreviation.
 E.g., "fr" for
         # French.
         locale: en

+        # vi_mode: true or false.
+Use vi keybindings for editing if
+        # true else use emacs style keybindings.
+        vi_mode: false

         # style: dark or light.
 Designed for, respectively, dark or
         # light terminal backgounds.
 Some output may not be visible